-If you aerate the grass regularly, it will boost the health of turn and prevent pests and diseases that may harm your lawn.
+If you aerate the grass regularly, it will boost the health of the turn and prevent pests and diseases that may harm your lawn.

-Lawn aeration can be done in two ways, turf aeration, and core aeration.
+Lawn aeration can be done in two ways, turf aeration and core aeration.

 If you want a greener and healthier turf, consider adding core aeration to your routine lawn care maintenance.